d3scomp/JDEECo/README.md

 ## Eclipse integration
 All of the projects in the repository are the Eclipse projects.
 As such they can be easily imported to the Eclipse workspace.

+To set up logging in Eclipse, you have to add the 'config' folder to the classpath (thorough Run Configurations).